deepaksharma-dk/react-auto-populate/README.md

 		git clone git@github.com:deepaksharma-dk/react-auto-populate.git

 	2) go inside the repository e.g.
-		cd d react-auto-populate
+		cd react-auto-populate

 	3) run the below composer command to start the application: docker-compose up --build

 	4) Congratulations.
-You can access the website on http://localhost:3000/
+You can access the website on http://localhost:3001/